Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Build a local agent when you want an agent that runs for you on your machine.

 Local agents are private to the signed-in owner.
 Only you can delegate work to them.
 They can use local tools, repositories, and secrets that you explicitly make available through your workflow.
-They use polling instead of webhook delivery because the worker process is already running locally and can ask the platform for eligible sessions.
+They use polling instead of webhook delivery because the agent process is already running locally and can ask the platform for eligible sessions.

 Setup requirements